Court adjourns Lawan, Otedola alleged bribery case till June 21 - Nigeria Today

 Further cross examination in the case has been adjourned until June 21 and June 22.

-The post Court adjourns Lawan, Otedola alleged bribery case till June 21 appeared first on BusinessDay : News you can trust.
+The post Court adjourns Lawan, Otedola alleged bribery case till June 21 appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share